 Rolling onto the back:

-- the child likes to float/swim on their back
+- if your child likes to float/swim on their back

 - the child is not bothered by water in their nose when rolling from front to back, or they know how to blow bubbles through their nose

-- the child panics when trying to push the head out to breathe to the front
+- your child panics when trying to push the head out to breathe to the front

 Remember: when rolling on the back to breathe, the child can’t see where they’re going.